codesport/admin-panel/README.md

 This tutorial is Part 1 in a two-part tutorial series created for Facebook's 2020 Developer's challenge.

+Through the creation of a harvest inventory app for a family-owned organic farm called *Arroyo Family Farms*,

+The goal of this series is to teach mastery of basic and intermediate React development concepts.

+This tutorial series and its resulting applications were created by **Marcus "Arroyo" B.**

+## Inspiration

+The code used in this tutorial was inspired by a bevy of tutorials on Reactjs.org, expecially Thinking In React.

+---
+DELETE
+This tutorial is Part 1 in a two-part tutorial series created for Facebook's 2020 Developer's challenge.

 Through the creation of a harvest inventory app for a family-owned organic farm called *Arroyo Family Farms*, the learner will master basic, intermediate as well as some advanced React development concepts.

-This series and its resulting applications weere created by **Marcus "Arroyo" B.**
+---

 ## Part 1 Beginner's Tutorial - Arroyo Family Farms' Inventory App

 Part 1 serves as a beginner's tutorial and guides the learner in creating a static, stateless, and non-interactive application using React functional components.

-To this end, Part 1 assumes the learner is marginally proficient in core JavaScript concepts and is using [VS Code](https://code.visualstudio.com/) as their editor.
+It assumes the learner has zero knowlege of React but is marginally proficient in core JavaScript concepts and is using [VS Code](https://code.visualstudio.com/) as their editor.

 Additional emphasis is placed on understanding ESCM Script version 6 (ES6) Javascript concepts required to develop proficiency as a React development developer.